bertschneider/clj-translator/README.md

 ==================

 This little clojure app uses the Google Translation API to translate text from a base to a target language.
-To do so a simple url call via Clojures http-agent is sufficient.
+To do so a simple url call via the Apache HttpClient wrapper is sufficient.

 Example
 -----------